fredrikaverpil/oiio-python/README.md

 ## Download build artifacts

-For each build, click the "Summary", and you will see the build artifacts (Python wheels).
+For each Azure Pipelines build, click the "Summary", and you will see the build artifacts (Python wheels).

 ## Notes